-At the lead level—before they decide to continue as an IC or switch to being a manager—designers will be hybrids or player-coaches.
+At the lead level—before deciding to continue as an IC or switch to being a manager—designers will be hybrids or player-coaches.
 Player-coaches are exactly that—sometimes players, sometimes coaches.
 They straddle the line, experiencing both tracks, helping them decide which path fits them best.

 Our growth framework is divided into 5 competencies—Craft, Strategic Thinking and Planning, Execution, Communication, and Leadership—each of which has 2-4 different skills and different milestones you can reach.